 How Much Does GoToMeeting Cost?

 GoToMeeting offers 3 available plans, and each plan includes an unlimited number of meetings with no time constraints.
 Choose between a monthly or annual plan, with price reductions included when you select the annual option.

 If you are looking to simply test the software, GoToMeeting offers a free 14-day trial with no commitments and no credit card required.

 The Professional Plan costs $16.25/organizer/month when you sign up for an annual plan and $19.00/organizer/month when you pay monthly.
 This plan supports 150 participants and all the basic functionality features.

 The Business Plan will cost you $21.67/organizer/month annually and $26.00/organizer/month with a monthly subscription.
-Business plans offer 250 participants, unlimited cloud recordings, note-taking tools, auto transcription, and Office 365, Google Calendar, Slack and Salesforce integration.
+Business plans offer 250 participants, unlimited cloud recordings, note-taking tools, auto transcription, and Microsoft 365, Google Calendar, Slack and Salesforce integration.

 Lastly, The Enterprise Plan is custom-designed to your business needs and supports up to 3000 participants and offers bundled savings on webinars, phones and room solutions.